omicscode/geomapper/README.md

  - just put the files in the folder and then just search.
 No time for reload multiple times.
 Uses dotenv for automatic file indexing.
  - application of dotenv for geo spatial command line detusch code mapper.
  - polars analysis can be found here [deutsch geospatial mappers](https://github.com/zupzup/rust-polars-example)
+ - You can download the geospatial mapping from here [german postcode code to location mapping](https://www.suche-postleitzahl.org/downloads).
+ - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
  cargo build